gerardoalfredo2/test-repository/README.md

 # My awesome REST API

-##Installation
+## Installation
 '''
 pip install Flask
 python app.py
 '''

-##Description
+## Description

 ## Implementation

-This project is implemented using Flask, and is a REST API for a store
+This project is implemented using Flask, and is a REST API for a store.